Richardaeld/google_translate_game/README.md

 ### Game Start Screen
 + The game title stands out due to the use of a large font with a dark text shadow.
-+ The text descriptions (select/options) are placed over a dark background with a bright text color to help them stand out and draw the eye.
++ The text descriptions, for select/options, are placed over a dark background with a bright text color to help them stand out and draw the eye.
 + Multiple user inputs given for returning and new users alike.

 ### Game Board
 + A dark image background was used to help the cards stand out.
-+ The background chosen because it resembles a desk or table.
++ The background used was chosen because it resembles a desk or table.

 ### Gameplay
-+ The gameplay is kept intuitive and simple so users can focus on recognizing foreign words or word placement.
++ The gameplay is kept intuitive and simple so users can focus on recognizing foreign words or remembering where words were placed.
-+ The game header contains a timer and points calculator in a easily read format.
++ The game header contains a timer and points calculator in an easily read format.
 + The cards are dynamically added and removed, with JavaScript, when the game starts and ends.
 + The game allows multiple playthroughs without having to refresh browser.
 + A click limiter was installed to keep users from spam clicking to win the game.
 This duration can be changed by selecting a different game difficulty setting.
++ The game pulls random word pairing from its language bank for each round.

 ### Game Cards
 + The default background image of the game cards resemble that of flash cards that school students would use.
 + The font family chosen for the cards mimics a hand-written font and was paired with a bright text color.
 This combination gives a home-made flash card appearance.
 + A CSS effect is applied to the game cards to give them a flipping animation.
-Which helps give this simple game a wow factor.
+This gives the game a simple but memorable wow factor.

 ### Page Performance
 + Code kept simple, clean, and elegant for quicker load times.